qdrant/landing_page/qdrant-landing/content/documentation/frameworks/openlit.md

 [OpenLIT](https://github.com/openlit/openlit) is an OpenTelemetry-native LLM Application Observability tool and includes OpenTelemetry auto-instrumentation to monitor Qdrant and provide insights to improve database operations and application performance.

-For more information on how to use OpenLIT, see the [OpenLIT docs](https://docs.openlit.io/).

 This page assumes you're using `qdrant-client` version 1.7.3 or above.